zamazan4ik/awesome-pgo/article/article.md

 TODO: add info about ASOS
 TODO: add a diagram about how our applications are deployed on OS
-TODO: write about an idea like ASOS but for interpreters - like application-specific interpreters, where each interpreter is built with application-specific PGO profile (my Lua experiments as an example)

 Before we talked about optimizing with LTO/PGO/PLO our own applications.
 But in 99.99(9)% cases we run software on operating systems.
 But what if we try to PGO optimize an operating system too?